 DmcD: It’s not any legal protection.
 No, it is not.

-JP: And in the same way where that sort of diversity is a sentimental sort of feeling… About sort of the warm and fuzzy, “We’re All in This Together kind of…
+JP: And in the same way where that sort of diversity is a sentimental sort of feeling.
+Of sort of the warm and fuzzy, “we’re all in this together” kind of…

-DMcD: But it didn’t start out that way because you see diversity is the watered-down concept that replaced affirmative action.
+DMcD: But it didn’t start out that way because, you see, diversity is the watered-down concept that replaced affirmative action.
 Affirmative action did at least have some “proto” associations with law.
-When Johnson stands there at that podium at Howard University to talk about affirmative action.
-He is talking about something that may, he hopes, have some legal binding.
+When Johnson stands there at that podium at Howard University to talk about affirmative action, he is talking about something that may, he hopes, have some legal binding.
 Goals and timetables.
 These were the things that were being taught and it was being thought about as something specific to a group of people whose movement and advancement through the society had been hampered by racism and white supremacy, right?
-So diversity know that’s fuzzy loosey-goosey stuff.
+So, diversity, no. That’s fuzzy loosey-goosey stuff.
 Right?
 Absolutely.
-So that’s what you give instead of legal protection.
-But as you know sentiment can be proffered, or withdrawn.
+So, that’s what you give instead of legal protection.
+But as you know sentiment can be proffered or withdrawn.
 Sentiment, you know, no one is I can love you today.
-I mean children give you the quick fast dirty lesson into this.
-You know, you know how they get in their phases, “where I don’t love you.
-I hate you, you know,” they think you know love can be withdrawn and when you’re not getting me the Xbox I hate you.
+I mean children give you the quick, fast, dirty lesson into this.
+You know, you know, how they get in their phases, “where I don’t love you.
+I hate you,” you know, they think you know love can be withdrawn and when you’re not getting me the Xbox I hate you.
 Sentiment is completely voluntary.
-You know, who you love, when you love, how you I mean that there is no legal protection in sentiment.
+You know, who you love, when you love, how you, I mean that there is no legal protection in sentiment.
 And that is what slavery sought to give people it held captive.
 You know, not legal protection.
 Not even functioning as legal beings not even being able to testify against people in law.
 You do not exist.
 You do not have property in your person.
-You are not a legal.
-I mean slavery is a legal category.
+You are not a legal… I mean slavery is a legal category.
 Yes, it is a legal category and again the wiliness of white supremacy, you know, you may not have inherited this money over here because your status as a captive person comes through your mother, right?
-It is it’s wiley.
+It is… it’s wiley.
 It is completely wiley.
 You will be perpetually a slave.
-This is your legal category, but you will you have no legal protections.
+This is your legal category but you will… you have no legal protections.
 You can lay no claims to Thomas Jefferson’s wealth and property and money.
-So yeah, but we don’t want to have these conversations.
+So, yeah, but we don’t want to have these conversations.
 These conversations fall on the ears of the likes of Teresa Sullivan as inflammatory, you know.
-And it seems to me that it is only if when we talk about “we need to have a conversation about race.”
+And it seems to me that it is only if when we talk about, “Well, we need to have a conversation about race.”
 No, we don’t.
-I mean people talk about racism in the egregious manifestations of racism, which actually kills people as if you know, okay come into my parlor.
-Here’s a Sherry would like some Sherry.
+I mean people talk about racism in the egregious manifestations of racism, which actually kills people as if, you know, “Okay, come into my parlor.
+Here’s a sherry?
+Would like some sherry.
 What would you like?
 I mean if this is just polite.
 I have always resented the idea that we are going approach these serious issues through the rhetoric of conversation, right?
-Again, I think it should be completely possible to talk about the language and rhetoric that is that incentivizes change as almost of necessity needing to be strident.
+Again, I think it should be completely possible to talk about the language and rhetoric that is… that incentivizes change as almost of necessity, needing to be strident.
 What does it get us?
-So we can agree to disagree all of these mollifying terminologies that we invent and summon, right?
-And so, yeah you who has the kind of disposition to mollification.
-If you are from my background in your background, you don’t have the disposition to mollification.
+So, we can agree to disagree.
+All of these mollifying terminologies that we invent and summon, right?
+And so, yeah, you… who has the kind of disposition to mollification?
+If you are from my background and your background, you don’t have the disposition to mollification.
 Why would you?

-DMcD: And so these people then want to order because in the emotional labor, we are expected to perform in the face of these crises which are not of our making but somehow, we’re expected to stop exactly what we’re doing and go and give a lecture.
+DMcD: And so, these people then want to order because in the emotional labor, we are expected to perform in the face of these crises which are not of our making but somehow, we’re expected to stop exactly what we’re doing and go and give a lecture.
 And I have been refusing to do that of late because all of that is busy work.
-And all of that functions in relation to the machinery of diversity so that you constantly you can appeal to things you’re doing, right?
+And all of that is functions in relation to the machinery of diversity so that constantly… you can appeal to things you’re doing, right?
 We did this.
 We are building the memorial.
-We change the name of Barringer Hall.
-We are doing things because the university needs to at least provide its public the appearance of working toward change, but the appearance of working toward change is highly symbolic.
-Now symbolism has its place I would be the first to say that.
+We changed the name of Barringer Hall.
+We are doing things.
+Because the university needs to at least provide its public the appearance of working toward change, but the appearance of working toward change is highly symbolic.
+Now symbolism has its place.
+I would be the first to say that.
 But basically to mount a campaign of transformation around symbol alone is to be mounting something on very friable ground.
 I mean, it’s not just about changing the names of buildings.
-And I say to people on the day that the name of Barringer Hall was named to Pinn Hall, then somebody should have been ready with 15 med school scholarships.
-It’s easy to do these things and that we cannot.
+And I say to people on the day that the name of Barringer Hall was named to Pinn Hall, then somebody should have been ready with fifteen med school scholarships.
+It’s easy to do these things and that we cannot…

 NH: They don’t cost anything.

 DMcD: They don’t cost anything.
-We cannot keep falling for the okey-doke.
-And we really do need to say until you do this because people do this all the time.
-I mean, how is it I heaven forbid that I should say this out loud because then I’ll be fired from the University because this will be read as anti-semitic but there are all of these things we can and cannot say about Israel.
-You cannot say anything in support of Palestinians that is not then presumed to be… So who then has free speech?
+We cannot keep falling for the “okey-doke.”
+And we really do need to say, “Until you do this.”
+Because people do this all the time.
+I mean, how is it I… heaven forbid that I should say this out loud because then I’ll be fired from the University because this will be read as anti-Semitic, but there are all of these things we can and cannot say about Israel.
+You cannot say anything in support of Palestinians that is not then presumed to be… So, who has free speech?
 Well Marc Lamont Hill learned pretty quickly that he doesn’t have free speech, right?
 Talk Tucker Carlson and that crew can say whatever they want to say.
 But you cannot say anything about Palestinians without then having the yoke of anti-Semitism hung around your neck.
-And so it seems to me that in the same way that people say until which time like I’m already looking at all of the things… Today, I’m sure you must have read it where we cannot do international business with this country, that country, and the other country and that if we do we’re liable for this that and the other I didn’t read it closely but people all the time say until Syria changes its human rights policies.
-We will not do business with Syria.
-I think black people in these institutions need to say until you are really serious about change deeply structural change not fringe change, no don’t count on me to come to the to the teach-in.
+And so, it seems to me that in the same way that people say until which time like I’m already looking at all of the things… Today, I’m sure you must have read it where we cannot do international business with this country, that country, and the other country and that if we do, we’re liable for this, that and the other.
+I didn’t read it closely but people all the time say until Syria changes its human rights policies, we will not do business with Syria.
+I think black people in these institutions need to say until you are really serious about change, deeply structural change, not fringe change, no, don’t count on me to come to the to the teach-in.
 I’m not… That is more work for me.
 And so.

-NH: To your point, I think this institution in these symbolic tangential ways is attempting to deal with the problem of white supremacy on the backs of black bodies.
+NH: To your point, I think this institution in these symbolic tangential ways, is attempting to deal with the problem of white supremacy on the backs of black bodies.
 And that is not the solution, right?
 White supremacy is a white problem.
-And so to say let’s get the handful black and brown folks we have and make them do the labor to present an outward image that suggests we’re doing something is in a itself entirely problematic, incorrect solution to a very large problem
+And so, to say let’s get the handful black and brown folks we have and make them do the labor to present an outward image that suggests we’re doing something, is in itself entirely problematic, incorrect solution to a very large problem.

-DMcD: you know, I have been mild all day but somehow.
+DMcD: You know, but I have been mild all day but somehow.

 DMcD: Yes.
 Noelle.

 NH: Well, you have the history.
-I mean, your… The experiences that you’ve had in this institution and I mean your personal struggle for this department, for this University, for these students for the faculty and staff.
+I mean, your… The experiences that you’ve had in this institution and I mean your personal struggle for this department, for this University, for these students, for the faculty and staff.
 I mean.
 Yeah, I could listen to you talk all day.
-I just think you’re coming from you know, such a wealth of expertise, but also just the experience that you’ve had here in the things that you’ve seen and this wiliness of white supremacy that you personally been battling within the confines of this institution for a long time now.
+I just think you’re coming from, you know, such a wealth of expertise, but also just the experience that you’ve had here and the things that you’ve seen and this wiliness of white supremacy that you’ve personally been battling within the confines of this institution for a long time now.

 DMcD: A long time.
+Absolutely.
 And they are ready for me to be done fighting them.
-You know, they are so ready for me to be done battling and I just tell them, you know, you will mess right around and you know, don’t don’t bother me.
+You know, they are so ready for me to be done battling and I just tell them, you know, you will mess right around and, you know, don’t bother me.
 I will retire when I’m good and ready, you know.

-NH: Well, this is why that legacy I mean it can’t… that can’t go when you go.
-Of course, you’re entitled to retirement and you know life after this and not to be, you know, confined to this experience forever.
-But the thinking more about how do we make sure that there’s this inner generational transmission and that there is this stability in the presence of that fight because and the wisdom that you have to offer so many of us who are just now entering into this space and the way that we need to attend to that and leverage that as we continue to move forward as opposed to, you know, showing up as if this work has not been happening for decades.
+NH: Well, this is why that legacy I mean it can’t… That can’t go when you go.
+Of course, you’re entitled to retirement and, you know, life after this and not to be, you know, confined to this experience forever.
+But thinking more about how do we make sure that there’s this inner generational transmission and that there is this stability in the presence of that fight because… And the wisdom that you have to offer so many of us who are just now entering into this space and the way that we need to attend to that and leverage that as we continue to move forward as opposed to, you know, showing up as if this work has not been happening for decades.